Best Phlebotomy Schools in Maine

 Phlebotomy can also be a stepping stone to nursing or other clinical careers.

-If you're ready to start working in healthcare this year, phlebotomy offers one of the shortest training paths.
+If you’re ready to apply for roles upon completion.
 In Maine, community colleges and workforce training centers provide affordable, accredited programs that prepare you for national certification.

 Here’s what to do next: